Change

 b.
 Intellectual property management

-The IHI Group endeavors to appropriately safeguard its intellectual property (by obtaining patents, utility models, or rights of prior use).
+The IHI Group endeavors to appropriately safeguard its intellectual property.
 However, the products and services handled by the Group are broad-ranging, and it can sometimes prove difficult to completely prevent attempts by third parties such as imitating or analyzing the Group’s products or services.

 Moreover, the products and services the Group is developing for the future could potentially infringe on the intellectual property rights of other companies and organizations, or the Group could fail to handle an employee’s invention appropriately, resulting in a claim for compensation or other redress being made against the Group.
-Such eventualities could adversely affect the Group’s operating results and financial position.
+Such eventualities could adversely affect the Group's business performance and financial position.

 c.
 Project management